mui/material-ui/docs/src/pages/components/timeline/timeline.md

 ## Right aligned timeline

-Right aligned timeline can show the timeline on the right side of the events.
+The timeline can be positioned on the right side of the events.

-{{"demo": "pages/components/timeline/RightAlinedTimeline.js"}}
+{{"demo": "pages/components/timeline/RightAlignedTimeline.js"}}

 ## Alternating timeline